Albert II of Monaco: Princely activities

-In the early years of his reign, Prince Albert oversaw multiple judicial and legal reforms, including the regulation of custody, protections of the privacy of the individual in the face of technological growth, freedom of the press, legislative gender equality, and the protection of children's rights and disabled students.
+In the early years of his reign, Albert oversaw multiple judicial and legal reforms, including the regulation of custody, protections of individual privacy in the face of technological growth, freedom of the press, legislative gender equality, and the protection of children's rights and disabled students.
 In July 2005, in echo of Albert I, his great-great-grandfather, he travelled to Spitsbergen, Norway.
 During this trip, he visited the glaciers Lilliehöökbreen and Monacobreen.
-Prince Albert also engaged in a Russian Arctic expedition, reaching the North Pole on Easter, 16 April 2006.
+Albert also engaged in a Russian Arctic expedition, reaching the North Pole on Easter, 16 April 2006.